-Mrs. Dodge has almost 20 years of extensive experience in multiple facets of real estate - appraisals, sales, rental properties, property management, consulting, as well as an in-depth knowledge of foreclosure and short-sale properties.
+Mrs. Dodge has over 20 years of extensive experience in multiple facets of real estate - appraisals, sales, rental properties, property management, consulting, as well as an in-depth knowledge of foreclosure and short-sale properties.
 She began her career in real estate appraisal as an Assistant Appraiser from 1999-2000, then became a Licensed Appraiser from 2000-2003.
 In 2003, she became a New York State Certified Real Estate Appraiser and formed Premier Appraisal Group, Inc.

 Mrs. Dodge became a Licensed Real Estate Broker in 2005 and holds the ABR (Accredited Buyer Representative), SRES (Seniors Real Estate Specialist), REOS (Real-Estate Owned Specialist), SFR (Short Sale & Foreclosure Resource) and CNE (Certified Negotiation Expert) designations.
 From 2007-2010, she also managed approximately 50 rental units for an out-of-state landlord.
 She currently owns several investment properties in Florida and the US Virgin Islands that operate as vacation/rental properties.